 If you've watched the K-drama Goblin (Guardian: The Lonely and Great God) and found yourself genuinely moved by Gong Yoo's immortal goblin character, you're not alone.
-Millions of viewers worldwide fell in love with that drama β and with it, a piece of real Korean mythology.
+Millions of viewers worldwide fell in love with that drama — and with it, a piece of real Korean mythology.
+I'll admit I was one of them.
+I'd grown up hearing about Dokkaebi (도깨비) the way you hear about figures from old folk tales — half-remembered, a bit cartoonish in my head — and it took a glossy drama to make me actually go back and ask my grandmother what she remembered.

 But the Dokkaebi of Korean folklore are quite different from how dramas portray them.
 They're older, stranger, and in many ways more fascinating.
-Let me tell you the real story.
+The handsome, brooding immortal you met on screen is a beautiful invention — gorgeous television, and almost nothing like the creature my grandmother described.
+So let me tell you the real story, where it came from, and how much the screen version actually borrowed from it.

 What is a Dokkaebi?

 This origin is very different from Western goblins or fairies, which are usually born as creatures.
-A Dokkaebi starts as something mundane β something human β and becomes something extraordinary.
+A Dokkaebi starts as something mundane — something human — and becomes something extraordinary.
 There's a beautiful poetry in that.
+It also makes the Dokkaebi feel less like a monster and more like a neighbour you've never quite met: it knows your village, it knows your habits, it may even have started life as your own discarded rake.

 What do Dokkaebi actually do?

-Here's what makes Dokkaebi genuinely fascinating β they're morally complex in a very human way.
+Here's what makes Dokkaebi genuinely fascinating — they're morally complex in a very human way.
 They're not purely good or purely evil.
 They play tricks.
 They help people.
 They cause trouble.
 They fall in love.
 They get lonely.
+If you've ever had a relative who was equal parts generous and impossible, you already understand the Dokkaebi temperament better than any textbook will explain it.

 The mischievous side